-Although that ACLU of Oregon is an independent organization, we are also a State Affiliate of ACLU nationally.
+Although the ACLU of Oregon is an independent organization, we are also a state affiliate of ACLU nationally.
 There is a historic and structured relationship between national ACLU and state affiliates.
 The overwhelming majority of our supporters want to advance civil liberties and civil rights work not only in their own state but also in the country at large.
 Therefore, if you live in Oregon, your contribution is split between state-based work and national work.
 This is true whether you give directly to the ACLU of Oregon or to ACLU nationally.

 This relationship allows work on the ground in Oregon to thrive, while also ensuring the ACLU can move resources to critical and timely issues when needed whether it’s a strategic voting rights case in Kansas or North Carolina, an immigrant rights case in Texas, or a reproductive freedom case in Alabama.
 Having an on the ground presence in all 50 states also gives us the ability to create coordinated national campaigns that have incredible impact.
 That national reach has been instrumental in our successful efforts pushing back on Trump’s policy attacks.

-ACLU of Oregon ended the last fiscal year with a surplus for just the third time in the past decade.
-This surplus was driven by an incredible growth in membership and outpouring of support in response to the Trump presidency.
-We are deeply appreciative of the support and recognize why we are on the receiving end of such generosity.
-The ACLU is seen as one of the organizations best prepared to rise to this moment and wage a strategic and multi-faceted effort to defend against the attacks on civil rights and liberties promised by Trump.
+ACLU of Oregon ended the last fiscal year with a surplus for just the fourth time in over a decade.
+This surplus was driven by an incredible growth in membership and an outpouring of support in response to the Trump presidency.
+We are deeply appreciative and recognize why we are on the receiving end of such generosity.
+The ACLU is truly rising to this moment waging a powerful, strategic, and multi-faceted effort to defend against the daily attacks on civil rights and civil liberties coming from the Trump Administration.

 WAYS TO GIVE